greenelab/phenoplier_manuscript/manuscript.md

 ### CRISPR-Cas9 screening

 **Cell culture.**
-HepG2 cells were obtained from ATCC (ATCC® HB-8065™), and main-tained in Eagle’s Minimum Essential Medium with L-Glutamine (EMEM, Cat.
+HepG2 cells were obtained from ATCC (ATCC® HB-8065™), and maintained in Eagle’s Minimum Essential Medium with L-Glutamine (EMEM, Cat.
 112-018-101, Quality Biology) supplemented with 10% Fetal Bovine Serum (FBS, Gibco, Cat.16000-044), and 1% Pen/Strep (Gibco, Cat.15140-122).
 Cells were kept at 37oC in a humidity-controlled incubator with 5% CO2, and were maintained at a density not exceed more than 80% confluency.

 **Genome-wide lentiviral pooled CRISPR-Cas9 library.**